-Beachwood deserves better sports fields.
+Beachwood deserves better fields, playgrounds and park space.
 Here is how we can make that happen.

 Last month I voted against spending $600k to add bathrooms, a picnic pavilion, outdoor exercise equipment, and additional parking to the dog park area.
-Even though I don't have a dog, I love that we have a great dog park but I don't see it as logical or responsible to allocate more resources to improve the dog park area when the city doesn't have basketball courts, pickleball courts (I have never played pickleball but it is the fastest growing sport in the country), and our community's youth sports fields are embarrassingly substandard compared to many other cities.
+Even though I don't have a dog, I love that we have a great dog park but I don't see it as logical or responsible to allocate more resources to improve the dog park area when the city doesn't have basketball courts, pickleball courts (I have never played pickleball but it is the fastest growing sport in the country), and our community's youth sports fields and neighborhood playgrounds and park space are embarrassingly substandard compared to many other cities.

-Having nice community sports fields/courts/facilities adds to residents' quality of life just like having a nice pool, tennis courts, community garden and dog park does.
+Having nice community sports fields/courts/playgrounds, park space and other out door recreation facilities adds to residents' quality of life just like having a nice pool, tennis courts, community garden and dog park does.
 Anyone who watched my 6 year old daughter's softball team play would see that youth sports is much less about sports than it is about community, and being part of a "team".
 I don’t know a grandparent that doesn’t love going to their grandchildren’s’ soccer, baseball, softball games but when Ellie's team played at Hilltop, which only happened when a field isn’t available in Orange or at South Euclid’s Bexley Park, many grandparents can’t go because they can’t make the long walk from the Hilltop parking lot and up the hill to the fields where there is no shade, drinking water and only a porta potty.

-Anytime the idea has been floated to spend city money to improve the outdoor fields, courts or playgrounds on school property, the attitude among Beachwood City officials has always been something along the lines of “that is school property and the school’s responsibility”.
+However, in Beachwood, anytime the idea has been floated to spend city money to improve these outdoor recreation facilities on school property, the attitude among Beachwood City officials has always been something along the lines of “that is school property and the school’s responsibility”.

-This silo mentality is outdated and been abandoned by most cities who realize it benefits the entire community to improve the youth sports fields, courts, playgrounds etc. on school property as they are used much more by the community than by the schools.
-I can't blame our school district for not prioritizing resources towards this as their sports fields, especially the ones at Hilltop and Fairmount, are used much more for non school community activity than they are by the schools.
+This silo mentality is outdated and been abandoned by most cities who realize it benefits the entire community to improve the youth sports fields, courts, playgrounds etc. on school property, and it doesn't benefit the cities, schools, or residents.

 What I am suggesting is not unique or out of the box as many cities spend money to improve outdoor fields on school properties as they are used by the entire community.
 One of many examples is the City of Fairview Park who spent around $1m to convert natural grass fields at their high school into artificial turf.
 Not only are these fields used by their community youth sports programs when they aren't being used by the schools, that is $1m that doesn’t have to get funded by the school though property taxes.
 It goes without saying that lower property taxes benefit every resident and business in the city, even for those who don't use the schools and will never use these fields.